vykuang/toronto-service-calls-2023/README.md

 - project ID
 - bucket name
 - dataset name

-How to forward them to python script prefect flow?

 Once a variable is defined, terraform can accept environment variables by searching for `TF_VAR_<VAR_NAME>`.
 E.g. if we have `var.project_id`, we can export `TF_VARS_project_id=my-first-project` and `terraform plan` will be able to search for it.